 Introduction to PostgreSQL TEXT

-PostgreSQL text is used to define the text data type for the column, varchar, and text data type is the character data type in PostgreSQL.
+PostgreSQL text defines the text data type for the column, varchar, and the text data type is the character data type in PostgreSQL.
 Basically, it is used to stored character value in the table.
 The text data type is basically used to store the variable’s unlimited length; we can store unlimited variable length into the column field using text data type in PostgreSQL.
 Using text datatype, we do not need to define a length specifier in PostgreSQL.

 Syntax